 - Simmer for 10 - 15 minutes till you reach your desired thickness.
 Finish with either cilantro (fresh coriander) or Thai Basil.
 This last one is hard to find, so that you can replace it with regular Italian basil).
 Taste, add salt if necessary, and serve on boiled or steamed jasmine rice.

 - Note: do not add any salt to this vegan curry unless necessary.
 The curry paste and the soy sauce should add enough salt to the dish.

 Want crispier tofu for your curry?

-Try making our fried tofu and adding it on top of the curry just before serving it.
+Try making our fried tofu and adding it to the curry before serving it.
 Our recipe for fried tofu is easy.
-You can make it in less than 15 minutes, while the curry simmers.
+You can make it in less than 15 minutes while the curry simmers.

 Want chewier tofu, more similar to chicken?

 We like tofu as is, without pressing it or freezing it.
-In fact, pressing and freezing tofu is a western practice not popular at all in Asian countries where tofu is widely used as a staple food.
+Pressing and freezing tofu is a western practice not popular at all in Asian countries where tofu is widely used as a staple food.